 Detoxing is the first step of treatment, and many options utilize medications such as suboxone or methadone, which act as an opiate substitute, to provide a similar euphoric feeling as patients are gradually weaned off of their dependency.
 These maintenance medications can help reduce the pain and discomfort that otherwise comes from withdrawal.

 Once dependency is reduced, treatment programs will begin to help the patient deal with the psychological repercussions and challenges of overcoming addiction.
 With inpatient rehab, the treatment focuses on helping the patient get to the root cause of their addiction, create coping mechanisms, and gain tools to help combat relapse in the future.
 Group, individual, and family counseling sessions in Phoenix or surrounding areas can help the patient assess and recover from the trauma of addiction.
 The length of stay for inpatient rehab can vary from 1 month to up to 12 months, depending on the needs of the patient.

 An intensive outpatient rehab is an alternative option where the patient receives the medications to help with the physical repercussions of withdrawal.
 Instead of staying at the rehab center, outpatient rehab has patients staying at home and going to work, but with supplemental clinic visits.
 These visits can range from daily to every three days, and facilitate additional treatment.
 These patients generally go to the rehab clinic 2-7 times per week for spans of a few months to a year.

-If you or a loved one is struggling with opioid addiction, treatment and help is available here in Phoenix.
-In addition, we are currently serving patients in Scottsdale, Glendale, Tempe, Chandler, Gilbert, and Mesa areas.
+If you or a loved one is struggling with opioid addiction, treatment and help is available here in Arizona.
 We have provided help, care, and rehab options to innumerable patients, and are here to help you and your family heal.
 Starting on the road to quitting opioids isn’t easy, but we’re here to lend you a hand.